 Summer Outlook

-In a new summer forecast map released April 18 by NOAA, nearly the entire nation is enshrouded in red or orange, meaning warmer-than-average temperatures are expected for June, July and August.
+Nearly the entire nation is enshrouded in red or orange, meaning warmer-than-average temperatures are expected for June, July and August.
 NOAA said areas where the unusual heat is most likely include the Northeast and a large swath of the West.
-The Weather Company, in a forecast also released Thursday, said warmer-than-average conditions are expected to encompass much of the country this summer.
+The Weather Company also predicts warmer-than-average conditions for much of the country this summer.

 Summer Temperatures